Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 > [Info] When you create an attribute set with attribute copying, you copy all attributes from the selected attribute set once.
 After copying, the attribute set behaves like an attribute set without attribute inheritance.
 Further changes in the copied attribute set or not affecting the created attribute set.

-1. Select an attribute set in the *Inherit/Copy Values from* drop-down list.
+1. Select an attribute set in the *Inherit/Copy values from* drop-down list.

-2. Enable the *Inherit Configuration* toggle if you also want to adopt the configuration to the new attribute set.
+2. Enable the *Inherit configuration* toggle if you also want to adopt the configuration to the new attribute set.

-3. Select the **Copy once** option in the *Inherit/Copy Values* drop-down list.
+3. Select the **Copy once** option in the *Inherit/Copy values* drop-down list.

 4. Click the [SAVE] button.
   The new attribute set is saved.
-The *Create Attribute Set* view changes to the *Edit Attribute Set* view.
+The *Create attribute set* view changes to the *Edit attribute set* view.
 The *Attribute set created* pop-up window is displayed.

   ![Attribute set created](/Assets/Screenshots/DataHub/Settings/AttributeSets/AttributeSetCreated.png "[Attribute set created]")